beerush-id/monopkg/docs/references/run.md

 # Run Scripts

 Execute concurrent scripts across all packages in the monorepo simultaneously.
 This command is useful for running build, test, and other scripts in all packages at once.

-## Command
+## Usage

-This command runs scripts concurrently across all packages in the monorepo.
+Use the following command to run scripts in all packages:

 ::: code-group